 Minimum Readings Enter the minimum number of scanners that must read a barcode for it to be Difference Between considered a valid read.
-Scanners

 Filter Out Single Readings With the check box selected, if only 1 scanner reads a code it will be considered a NOREAD.
 Strip Filter Select the check box to display the Strip Filter Settings options.
 This is a second level filter that when enabled allows eliminating characters not managed by the host.
-STRIP FILTER SETTINGS Strip All Non Printable Chars Select the check box to remove all non- printable ASCII characters from the code (000-020 and 127).
-Char(s) to be Stripped Click Characters to be Text Entry Tool and enter specific characters to be stripped from the code.
+Strip Filter Settings Strip All Non Printable Chars Select the check box to remove all non- printable ASCII characters from the code (000-020 and 127).
+Char(s) to be Stripped Click to activate the Text Entry Tool and enter specific characters to be stripped from the code.
 Click Submit to save your text to the origin window text field, or click Cancel to return to origin window without transferring text.
 Strip Filter Collapse Select the check box to remove the stripped characters from the code and, therefore, reduce the code length (collapsed).
 It can even be null.
-Replacement Char Click Concerning text field, or click Cancel to return to origin window text field, or click Cancel to return to origin window text field.
+Replacement Char Click to activate the Text Entry Tool and enter the substitution character to replace all the stripped ones.
+Click Submit to save your text to the origin window text field, or click Cancel to return to origin window without transferring text.

-2. When you have finished making changes, click Update to save or click Reset to revert to the previously saved values.
+^{2.} When you have finished making changes, click Update to save or click Reset to revert to the previously saved values.